ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

-**Note**: `Ordered.t` is a type of set elements or map keys, `Set.S.t` is a type of set and `Map.S.t` is a type of mapping. `HashedType.t` is a type of hash table keys and `Hashtbl.S.t` is a type of hash table.
+**Note**: `Ordered.t` is a type of set elements or map keys, `Set.S.t` is a type of set, and `Map.S.t` is a type of mapping. `HashedType.t` is a type of hash table keys, and `Hashtbl.S.t` is a type of hash table.

-The functors  `Set.Make`, `Map.Make` and `Hashtbl.Make` return modules satisfying the interfaces `Set.S`, `Map.S` and `Hashtbl.S` (respectively) that all contain an abstract type `t` and associated functions.
+The functors  `Set.Make`, `Map.Make`, and `Hashtbl.Make` return modules satisfying the interfaces `Set.S`, `Map.S`, and `Hashtbl.S` (respectively), which all contain an abstract type `t` and associated functions.
 Refer to the documentation for the details about what they provide:
 * [`Set.S`](/api/Set.S.html)
 * [`Map.S`](/api/Map.S.html)
 * [`Hashtbl.S`](/api/Hashtbl.S.html)

-### Writing your own Functors
+### Writing Your Own Functors

 There are many kinds of [heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) data structures.
-Example include binary heaps, leftist heaps, binomial heaps or Fibonacci heaps.
+Example include binary heaps, leftist heaps, binomial heaps, or Fibonacci heaps.

-What kind of data structures and algorithms are used to implement a heap is not discussed in this document.
+The kind of data structures and algorithms used to implement a heap is not discussed in this document.

 The common prerequisite to implementing any kind of heap is the availability of a means to compare the elements they contain.
 That's the same signature as the parameter of `Set.Make` and `Map.Make`:
 ```ocaml